davisshaver/tech-docs/team-culture/code-review.md

 untrusted input?
 If it interacts with other aspects of the codebase, is it liberal in the inputs it accepts and conservative in its output, making sure to only pass expected values?
-If it exposes data to authorized users though ajax or post actions, does it use nonces properly to protect against CSRF attacks?
+If it exposes data to authorized users though Ajax or post actions, does it use nonces properly to protect against CSRF attacks?
 Think like an attacker.
 If there's any way a malicious agent could exploit this code, or an unlucky user could trigger a bug that fatals or looks bad, it's your job to find it.

 Next, check for readability.
 Functions, variables, and files should be named clearly according to their meaning.
-HTML elements, attributes, and CSS selectors should be named semantically and consistantly with existing usage.
+HTML elements, attributes, and CSS selectors should be named semantically and consistently with existing usage.
 Everything should adhere to the surrounding code style.

 > All code in any code-base should look like a single person typed it, no